NREL/WaterTAP3/watertap3/docs/source/unit_models/uv_aop.rst

 Electricity Intensity
 -------------------------

-Electricity intensity for chlorination is fixed at 0.1 kWh/m3 and is taken from USEPA (2010).
+Electricity intensity for UV/AOP is fixed at 0.1 kWh/m3 and is taken from USEPA (2010).

 References
 -----------